Elizabeth L. Campbell

 - Wellesley College – BA (Psychology) - 2013

-- Campbell, E. L. & Hahl, O. Overqualified or highly committed?
-The effect of gender on perceptions of commitment and labor market selection.
-Revise & Resubmit at Academy of Management Journal.
+- Campbell, E. L., & Hahl, O. He’s overqualified, she’s highly committed: The effect of job candidate gender and capability on perceptions of firm and career commitment.
+Revise and Resubmit at Academy of Management Journal.

-- Chow, R., & Campbell, E. L. Using a social capital perspective to understand gender differences in the effectiveness of sponsors.
-Under Review (2nd round).
+- Chow, R., & Campbell, E. Using a social capital perspective to understand gender differences in the effectiveness of sponsors: A theoretical framework.
+In preparation for submission.

 - Carnegie Mellon University Paul S. Goodman Doctoral Dissertation Award, 2019